Content Marketing: Best Practices for a Successful Content Plan

 You can also opt for a mix of both: appoint an internal content production manager, who will be in charge of collaborating with external partners.

-In any case, we advise you to have a look at this article dedicated to content writing.
+In any case, we advise you to look at this article dedicated to content writing.

 Once your content is produced, it’s time to schedule its publication.
-The idea is to know at least a week in advance what content you will publish.
+The idea is to know at least a week beforehand what content you publish.

 The objective is to avoid stress related to the publication and to never run out of content to share.

 For this, we can advise you to use a tool like Airtable, which allows you to create a shared editorial calendar.